corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/deploy/running-a-node.md

 Parameters:

 * `--network-root-truststore`, `-t` **required**: Network root trust store obtained from the network operator.
 * `--network-root-truststore-password`, `-p`: Network root trust store password obtained from the network operator.
 * `--skip-schema-creation`: Skips the default database migration step.

+`run-migration-scripts`: from version 4.6, a Corda node can no longer modify/create schema on the fly in normal run mode - schema setup or changes must be applied deliberately using this sub-command.
+It runs the database migration script for the requested schema set defined in the following parameters.
+Once it creates or modifies the schema(s), the sub-command will exit.

+Parameters:

+* `--core-schemas`: use to run the core database migration script for the node database.
+Core schemas cannot be migrated while there are checkpoints.
+* `--app-schemas`: use to run the app database migration script for CorDapps.
+To force an app schema to migrate with checkpoints present, use the `--update-app-schema-with-checkpoints` flag alongside the `run-migration-scripts` sub-command.

 `generate-node-info`: Performs the node start-up tasks necessary to generate the `node.info` file, saves it to disk, then exits.